uscensusbureau/the-opportunity-project/pages/proposal.md

 # Problem Statement Submission
 {: .text-base-darkest }

-The Opportunity Project’s annual call for problem statements is now open through **May 17th, 2021**!
-Federal agencies, state, local, or tribal governments as well as non-governmental organizations can submit problem statements for our 2021 sprint cycle.
+The formal TOP 2021 problem statement submission period has now closed.
+Stakeholders are still welcome to submit problem statements following the below steps, and The Opportunity Project team will follow up to set up a call.
+The TOP team will be available to offer guidance to off-cycle submissions, and these sprints will be heavily guided by the [TOPx toolkit]({{ site.baseurl }}/topx-toolkit/introduction/).
 {: .font-sans-md }

 - Before you start drafting your problem statement proposal, please review the problem statement guidelines below.
 - To submit a topic, please download and complete the appropriate Problem Statement Proposal Template below and email it to [census.opportunityproject@census.gov](mailto:census.opportunityproject@census.gov?subject=Problem Statement Proposal - [name of organization]) with the subject line *“Problem Statement Proposal - [name of organization]”*.
-- **Submissions are due by May 17th, 2021 at 11:59pm ET.**

-Submissions will be reviewed on a rolling basis and final problem statements will be selected by May 31st, 2021.
+Submissions will be reviewed on a rolling basis.

 {% comment %}
 [Download the Proposal Template&nbsp;&darr;]({{ templateUrl }}){: .btn-link__primary-red .margin-top-2 download=""}